 by Mike Spivak

 Fate conspires to unite Cody, a grieving man who lost all he held dear, and Suzy, an eldritch abomination from beyond the stars.
 Together they attempt to save humanity from yet another end of the world.
 They will travel beyond time and space!
 They will face madness, violence and greasy food!
 They will laugh, cry and fight for the sake of all mankind.

 They will also fail.

 This story will update infrequently for the last of its run.

-WARNING: This story contains violence, swearing, sex and dark subject matter.
+WARNING: This story contains violence, swearing, sex, many depictions of suicide and dark subject matter.
 Reader discretion is advised.
 This story is considered NSFW.

 - Overall Score